Te-Biasu leads No. 21 Maryland against Northwestern after 21-point game

 Evanston, Illinois; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: No. 21 Maryland takes on Northwestern after Sarah Te-Biasu scored 21 points in Maryland’s 85-77 win over the Michigan Wolverines.
+BOTTOM LINE: No. 21 Maryland plays Northwestern after Sarah Te-Biasu scored 21 points in Maryland’s 85-77 win against the Michigan Wolverines.

-The Wildcats are 6-9 on their home court.
-Northwestern has a 3-0 record in one-possession games.
+The Wildcats are 6-9 in home games.
+Northwestern allows 73.4 points and has been outscored by 6.0 points per game.

-The Terrapins are 10-5 in Big Ten play.
-Maryland is 0-1 in games decided by less than 4 points.
+The Terrapins are 10-5 against Big Ten opponents.
+Maryland ranks third in the Big Ten with 37.1 rebounds per game led by Saylor Poffenbarger averaging 8.0.

 Northwestern’s average of 3.9 made 3-pointers per game is 2.8 fewer made shots on average than the 6.7 per game Maryland allows.
-Maryland has shot at a 46.8% rate from the field this season, 4.9 percentage points greater than the 41.9% shooting opponents of Northwestern have averaged.
+Maryland has shot at a 46.8% clip from the field this season, 4.9 percentage points higher than the 41.9% shooting opponents of Northwestern have averaged.

 The Wildcats and Terrapins face off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Caileigh Walsh is averaging 11.5 points for the Wildcats.
-Melannie Daley is averaging 11.3 points over the last 10 games.
+TOP PERFORMERS: Casey Harter is shooting 38.9% from beyond the arc with 1.2 made 3-pointers per game for the Wildcats, while averaging 7.3 points.
+Caileigh Walsh is shooting 37.9% and averaging 12.0 points over the past 10 games.

-Kaylene Smikle is scoring 17.5 points per game and averaging 4.2 rebounds for the Terrapins.
-Te-Biasu is averaging 12.0 points and 0.9 rebounds over the last 10 games.
+Kaylene Smikle is averaging 17.5 points and 1.6 steals for the Terrapins.
+Te-Biasu is averaging 12.0 points over the last 10 games.

 LAST 10 GAMES: Wildcats: 2-8, averaging 68.1 points, 31.0 rebounds, 17.1 assists, 7.3 steals and 4.0 blocks per game while shooting 43.0% from the field.
 Their opponents have averaged 77.6 points per game.